Boeing 727-100 Moulds in 1/400 Scale

 Dragon Wings Mould (2001)

 As is often the case Dragon was first on the scene with a mould in this scale.
 It shares many of the features of the larger series 200 - indeed too many of the features!
-I am generally not too keen on the Dragon 727.
-Though the fuselage and nose shape is good as usual with most Dragon moulds it has the same failings - simple undercarriage, an obvious join between tail and fuselage, plastic wings plus in this case a seam under the wings (albeit a very small one).
-On some releaes the nosegear doesn't have a central hub which makes it look odd.
-The Dragon main gear is particularly bad.
-It sits too high, the gear doors are too long and its troublesome to position properly.
-The moulds biggest failing however is pretty grievous and that is it uses the same tail as the larger series 200 meaning that the series 100s diagnostic oval shaped no 2 engine intake is incorrectly round.
-That's a pretty major mistake.
-Dragon only used the mould 7 times but their partner at the time Jet-X used it 20 times for older US classics (mainly Braniff, United, American, PSA and Pan Am).
-If you can get over the engine and gear then the mould is a possibility but I would rather avoid it myself, which is a shame as most of the models made haven't been reproduced by anyone else.
+The Dragon 727 has some great features but isn't entirely perfect either.
+The fuselage and nose shape is good but as usual with most Dragon moulds it has the same failings - simple undercarriage, an obvious join between tail and fuselage, plastic wings plus in this case a seam under the wings (albeit a very small one).
+On some releases the nosegear doesn't have a central hub which makes it look a little odd.

 Aeroclassics (2003)

 In 2003 Aeroclassics released what is the definitive mould for the 727-100, if only because it has been used so many times in comparison to the others.
 If you collect classics it would be hard to avoid this mould unless you only get European airlines.
 It's a good mould so it certainly doesn't need to be avoided, however it isn't perfect.
-The undercarriage and nose shape are fine, however the wing seam rather ruins the wing/fuselage fairing in front of the wing and it sometimes looks a bit tubby in the area behind the wing.
-The tail top is uneven due to the fitment of the horizontal stabilisers and lastly the upward kink in the front of the tail is missing, whereas it is correctly there on the Dragon mould.
+The undercarriage and nose shape are fine, however the wing seam cuts through the wing/fuselage fairing in front of the wing and it sometimes looks a bit tubby in the area behind the wing.
+The tail top is uneven due to the fitment of the horizontal stabilisers and the upward kink in the front of the tail is missing, whereas it is correctly there on the Dragon mould.
 Put the Aeroclassics gear, no 2 engine, metal wings and tail fuselage join on the Dragon mould and together there'd be a killer mould.
-Still I like the Aeroclassics mould just fine and own over 55 of them.
-The mould was also used by both Aurora and SMA in very small numbers for Delta and Air West releases respectively.
-The mould was last used back in 2014 and later versions have rolling gears.
-Hopefully is still about as there are plenty of models still to be made.
+Still I like the Aeroclassics mould just fine and own over 80 of them.

 Aviation 400 (2008)